LinuxForHealth/FHIR/docs/src/pages/guides/DB2OnCloudSetup.md

 ### **Configuring IBM FHIR Server Datasource**

-The IBM FHIR server uses a proxy datasource mechanism, allowing new datasources to be added at runtime without requiring a (Liberty Profile) server restart.
+The IBM FHIR Server uses a proxy datasource mechanism, allowing new datasources to be added at runtime without requiring a (Liberty Profile) server restart.
 To configure a FHIR tenant datasource using an API-KEY, use the following template:

 ``` json
         "persistence": {